igor-erziak/flask-xml-conversion/README.md

 ## How it works

 The app provides one endpoint `/export` which accepts `annotation_id` as a parameter in path (e.g. `/export/6422949`).
-In order to access this endpoint the usere has to provide username and password (via BasicAuth).
+In order to access this endpoint the user has to provide username and password (via BasicAuth).

-If the user provides valid credentials (internally stored in ENV variables `APP_USERNAME` and `APP_PASSWORD`) and `annotation_id` the applcation internally logs in using another set of credentials (internally stored in ENV variables `ROSSUM_USERNAME` and `ROSSUM_PASSWORD`) into the Rossum Elis API (https://api.elis.rossum.ai/v1/) where it tries to retrieve annotation for a document with the specified id.
+If the user provides valid credentials (internally stored in ENV variables `APP_USERNAME` and `APP_PASSWORD`) and `annotation_id` the applcation internally logs in, using another set of credentials (internally stored in ENV variables `ROSSUM_USERNAME` and `ROSSUM_PASSWORD`), into the Rossum Elis API (https://api.elis.rossum.ai/v1/) where it tries to retrieve annotation for the document with the specified id.

 If such a document exists (currently only ids `6439416` and `6422949` exist) the XML representation of the annotation is downloaded and then converted into a different XML format.